pwsdotru/api-lazada/README.md

 # Orders API

-For Orders API need use user password.
-You should create a special user fir API access rights
+For work with API you should generate API token.
+You should create a special user with API access rights